sloanlewis/EE283-FINAL/README.md

 ```
 _Always set a --length 18 minumum or trim_galore will automatically trim sequences less that 20bp_

-_Make sure to check the file paths_
+_Make sure to check the input file names and the paths to the scripts are correct_

+Check the fastqc output files to make sure all trimming parameters were correct and record the number of sequences post-trimming for your records.
+Check for any leftover adapter sequences or over-represented nucleotides at the 5' or 3' end that may need to be clipped off.